Police arrest 52 including republicans during King Charles' coronation | Politics

 Police did not confirm Smith's arrest.
 They said they had acted because they believed protesters would seek to deface public monuments with paint and disrupt "official movements".
 "All of these people remain in custody," Findlay said.

+Police said in a separate statement on Saturday that they had arrested three people earlier in the day based on intelligence that protesters were planning to throw rape alarms at the procession which could have scared the horses involved and thereby caused a risk to public safety.
+Amongst the items seized during the arrests in London's Soho district were a number of rape alarms, the police added.

 Protests also took place in Glasgow in Scotland and Cardiff in Wales, with participants holding up signs saying: "Abolish the monarchy, feed the people."
-On social media, many contrasted the cost of living crisis in Britain with the pomp and pageantry on display at the coronation.
-Although the protesters were in a minority compared with the tens of thousands gathered on London's streets to support the king, polls suggest support for the monarchy is declining and is weakest among young people.
+On social media, many contrasted Britain's cost of living crisis with the pomp and pageantry.
+Although protesters were in a minority compared with the tens of thousands gathered to support the king, polls suggest support for the monarchy is declining and is weakest among young people.

 With the crown passing from Queen Elizabeth to her less popular son, republican activists hope Charles will be the last British monarch to be crowned.
 "It has a hereditary billionaire individual born into wealth and privilege who basically symbolises the inequality of wealth and power in our society," said Clive Lewis, an opposition Labour Party lawmaker.

-STAGGERINGLY EXPENSIVE In London, protesters demanded an elected head of state.
-They say that the royal family has no place in a modern constitutional democracy and is staggeringly expensive to maintain.
+STAGGERINGLY EXPENSIVE In London, protesters demanded an elected head of state, saying that the royal family has no place in a modern constitutional democracy and is staggeringly expensive.

 Since Charles became king last September, there have been protests at royal events.
 He was heckled at a Commonwealth Day event at Westminster Abbey in March and targeted with eggs in York in November.
-The death of the queen has also reignited debate in Australia, Jamaica and other parts of the commonwealth about the need to retain Charles as their head of state.
+The death of the queen has also reignited debate in Australia, Jamaica and other parts of the Commonwealth over the need to retain Charles as their head of state.

-In Britain, polls show the majority of the population still want the royal family, but there is a long-term trend of declining support.
+In Britain, polls show the majority still want the royal family, but there is a long-term trend of declining support.
 A poll by YouGov last month found 64% of people in Britain said they had little or no interest in the coronation.
-Among those aged 18 to 24, the number voicing little or no interest rose to 75%.
-(Writing by Andrew MacAskill and Kate Holton, Editing by Angus MacSwan, Alexandra Hudson and Hugh Lawson)
+Among those aged 18 to 24, the number rose to 75%.
+(Writing by Andrew MacAskill and Kate Holton, Editing by Angus MacSwan, Alexandra Hudson, Hugh Lawson and Alexander Smith)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)